rkotze/joinable/readme.md

 Join strings with built in control flow.
 Because we always need to join strings logically. :D

+**What is Joinable:** A library to join strings together without the need to check if a value is a falsy like `undefined`.

+**Why use it:** Keep your code base clean by removing the if else statements and improve the readability.

 More information about [Joinable](http://www.richardkotze.com/projects/joinable)

 Performance tested using benchmark. `npm run benchmark`